 - Find out about the structure of each course how is it assessed?
 When are the exams?
 What percentage of the final mark does each count for?
-Read the information the school provides - Written all controlled assessments dates / deadlines and modular exams on a wall-planner or similar. - Accepted invites to all the Google Classes for their subjects - Created a work-area where they will be comfortable (and where they will not be interrupted). - Agree regular 'check-ins' with parents to discuss how they are doing! - Agree the 'rules for homework' with parents it saves endless nagging and can always be renegotiated.
+Read the information the school provides at the end of this booklet. - Created a work-area where they will be comfortable (and where they will not be interrupted). - Agree regular 'check-ins' with parents to discuss how they are doing! - Agree the 'rules for homework' with parents it saves endless nagging and can always be renegotiated.

-- Work with your child to ensure that together you understand the course structure and requirements, such as timings of controlled assessments and exams. - Make sure you have the name of the person responsible for your child in each of the subject areas, email addresses, and how and when they can be contacted. - Help your child to organise a work-area, ensuring that they have all the materials and resources they need.
-Battles fought over missing pens or rulers are rarely worth the effort and are often just the distraction that a reluctant teenager is looking for! - Talk about how much work they should be doing during the week and when the best time is to do it is. - Talk about whether or not music/TV/phones will help or hinder them.
+- Work with your child to ensure that together you understand the course structure and requirements, such as timings of controlled assessments and exams. - Help your child to organise a work-area, ensuring that they have all the materials and resources they need.
+Battles fought over missing pens or rulers are rarely worth the effort and are often just the distraction that a reluctant teenager is looking for! - Talk about how much work they should be doing during the week and when the best time is to do it is. - Talk about whether or not music or TV will help or hinder them.
 One view is that music is usually OK, but that TV is too much of a distraction.
-However, as always with teenagers, be prepared to compromise - if they get the work done with the TV on, it is probably not an issue.
+However, as always with teenagers, be prepared to compromise if they get the work done with the TV on, it is probably not an issue.
 If necessary, agree a trial period on their terms and review how they are getting on. - Agree regular 'check-ins' where you are 'allowed' to discuss with your child where they are in relation to each subject's deadlines, areas they are enjoying, having difficulty with etc. Once a half-term is a good aim.
 Having a set time to discuss work beats 'nagging' which is often how teenagers perceive adult interest in their progress.

-COPING WITH ASSESSMENTS (CATs or NEAs)
+COPING WITH CONTROLLED ASSESSMENTS (CATs or NEAs)

-Key tasks for learners
+Key tasks for pupils

-- Go to all your lessons - Listen extra-carefully to any information about assessments, write it down, and ask if you are not completely clear about what you need to do, and by when. - Keep on top of your preparations for assessments know what is due in when, and plan in time to do it it usually takes longer than you think. - Make sure you know exactly what is expected for each assessment and how marks are awarded. - Don't leave your preparation until the last minute -having 6 weeks to prepare for a test may seem like forever, but it passes quickly.
-Make a plan of the work to be covered, dividing it into smaller sections. - Use Google Classrooms regularly as this is where your teachers will post work AND where you can ask them for help. - Keep a balance between social life, work commitments and studying if you have done the studying you will feel much better when you go out you CAN do both! - Remember that controlled assessments COUNT towards your final grade.
+- Go to all your lessons - Listen extra-carefully to any information about controlled assessments, write it down, and ask if you are not completely clear about what you need to do, and by when. - Keep on top of your preparations for controlled assessments know what is due in when, and plan in time to do it it usually takes longer than you think. - Make sure you know exactly what is expected for each assessment and how marks are awarded. - Don't leave your preparation until the last minute -having 6 weeks to prepare for a controlled assessment may seem like forever, but it passes quickly.
+Make a plan of the work to be covered, dividing it into smaller sections. - Use the time available for discussing your preparation and research with your teacher before the assessment it really does make a difference. - Keep a balance between social life, work commitments and studying if you have done the studying you will feel much better when you go out you CAN do both! - Remember that controlled assessments COUNT towards your final grade.
 Work as hard for these as you would for an exam. - There are many online GCSE sites which you can access to help you with your studies.
 They can be useful for ideas about structure and key points and help to motivate you but DON'T think you will get away with copying out chunks of someone else's text this is called plagiarism all exam boards and teachers are very good at spotting cheating the consequences for you can be severe.